 1:58 She said, "That's just a bunch of hooey."

-2:07 Needless to say it was.
-Some people think that you can either have it in you to build a relationship or you don't.
+2:07 Needless to say, it was.
+Some people think that you can either have it in you to build a relationship, or you don't.
 I think Stephen Covey had the right idea.
-He said you ought to just throw in a few simple things, like seeking first to understand as opposed to being understood, simple things like apologizing.
+He said you ought to just throw in a few simple things, like seeking first to understand, as opposed to being understood.
+Simple things, like apologizing.
 You ever thought about that?
 Tell a kid you're sorry, they're in shock.
+(Laughter)

 3:26 One year I came up with a bright idea.
 I told all my students, "You were chosen to be in my class because I am the best teacher and you are the best students, they put us all together so we could show everybody else how to do it."